christoph-v/spark/3rd-party-input/SrrTrains-v0.01/HobbyReports/hr000-readme.txt

-Envisioned steps 0034, 0035, ..... of the SrrTrains project might be considered in SrrTrains v1.0, which might become existent, if the SMS Biotope will become existent as an outcome of SP-ARK.
+Envisioned steps 0034, 0035, ..... of the SrrTrains project might be considered in SrrTrains v1.0, which might become existent, if the SMS Biotope will become existent as an outcome of S&P-ARK.

 Summary
 -------
-Hobby Report 007 (see below) is OUR MAIN INPUT INTO THE SP-ARK PROJECT Hobby Report 003 might be updated for LAN Party #3 Hobby Reports 001, 005, 007, 009 and 013 will be kept up to date continuously
+Hobby Report 007 (see below) is OUR MAIN INPUT INTO THE S&P-ARK PROJECT Hobby Report 003 might be updated for LAN Party #3 Hobby Reports 001, 005, 007 and 009 will be kept up to date continuously

 Hobby Report 001 - Pieta / Rebase to MIB Core
 ---------------------------------------------